DomainDrivenArchitecture/dda-k8s-crate/README.md

 This crate should fullfill certain requirements for the installed Kubernetes cluster

 * a small k8s all in one system for serving one application.
-TODO: stimmt nicht ganz
 * is compatible with k8s
 * providing ingress for app to be installed (replacement of traditional reverse-proxy httpd)
 * support letsencrypt (dynamic created by https) for a defined fqdn or injected static https certs.